tegacodes/Dark-Ecology-Studio/work-reading-schedule.md

 * Review course materials
 * Each group is to prepare a 1 page literature review on your system of infrastructure.
 Refer to the supplementary readings and resources relating to your system and how it is used.
 Scope the components that you will cover in your chapter/section of the guide.
 What will you be including and excluding?
 What do you not know?
 What do you need to find out? (due in class pdf format in week 2, Sept 14th).
 For guidance, please see 9this description of how to write a literature review.](https://github.com/tegacodes/Dark-Ecology-Studio/blob/master/literature-review-guide.md)
 * Review field guide examples and come to class ready to discuss and plan.
-* Set up your blog, write your first post in response to the readings for the next 2 weeks.
+* Set up your blog, write your first posts in response to the readings due next week and in week 3.
 Send me a link to your blog.

 ##5th Sept - Labor day, no class.
 *Readings Due*